DODA-2005/vision-controlled-robotic-hand/README.md

 ## Electronics and Power

+The control and power system is implemented using a zero board (perfboard) with point-to-point wiring.

+A custom PCB was intentionally not used for this build.
+Given the prototype-oriented nature of the system and the need for rapid iteration, a zero board solution provided faster debugging, easier modifications, and sufficient reliability.

 ### Microcontroller
 - Arduino Nano
-  - Handles servo PWM generation
+  - Dedicated to low-level servo control
-  - Receives real-time commands over serial
+  - Receives real-time angle commands over serial

 ### Power System
 - High-current DC–DC buck converter
+- External LiPo battery supply
-- Dedicated servo power rail
+- Separate high-current servo power rail
-- Common ground between logic and power stages
+- Common ground shared between logic and power stages

-- Custom prototyping PCB used for:
-  - Power distribution
+### Wiring
-  - Servo headers
+- Servo power routed using thicker-gauge wiring
-  - Debug indicators

-The power system was designed to handle transient servo loads without brownouts or signal instability.
+- Signal lines kept short to reduce noise
+- All interconnections soldered directly on perfboard

+This approach proved stable under continuous operation and allowed quick changes during calibration and testing.

 ---